d-carranza/dapponics-mixer/README.md

 **Notes 15**
 TODO: Create a working Dropzone, upload to cloudinary when a png is dropped, receive a URL, set the URL as the value of Image

+I need to read the documentation of react-dropzone in https://react-dropzone.js.org/